What’s the best processor for a trading computer?

 The results here give you an idea of the raw speed of each processor when single-tasking, it’s a good metric to gauge relative performance.

-Something else must be propping up those big differences in the first CPU test above.
+The Skylake X chips lag again so something else must be propping up those big differences in the first CPU test above.

 To measure the multi-tasking performance of a CPU we use a program called Handbrake.
 Technically it’s a program which converts one video format to another, something which is massively processor intensive.